google/comprehensive-rust/src/exercises/day-2/health-statistics.md

 {{#include ../../../third_party/rust-on-exercism/health-statistics.md}}

-Copy the code below to <https://play.rust-lang.org/> and fill in the missing
+Fill in the missing methods in the code below:
-methods:

 ```rust,should_panic
 // TODO: remove this when you're done with your implementation.